lacie-life/lacie-life.github.io/_posts/2023-09-09-Multi-Sensor-Fusion.md

 With the development of 5G/V2X communication technology, extensive research and application of multi-sensor fusion in the field of V2X collaborative perception is enabled.
-However, there are security attacks and data privacy risks in the process of collaborative perception through shared data transmission.
-Through multi-sensor data sharing among vehicles, V2V cooperative perception increases the acquisition of multiview surrounding environment information, expands its own perception field of view, improves its own environmental perception ability, and contributes to subsequent planning and decision making.
+However, there are <b> security attacks and data privacy risks in the process of collaborative perception through shared data transmission.
+Through multi-sensor data sharing among vehicles, V2V cooperative perception increases the acquisition of multiview surrounding environment information, expands its own perception field of view, improves its own environmental perception ability, and contributes to subsequent planning and decision making </b>.
 However, when vehicles share data collaboratively, there can be malicious attacks on the shared data or unreliable tampered information as well as the sending of malicious instructions to other vehicles, including sending a large amount of computing task information to occupy the computing resources and network bandwidth of the vehicle system.
 What is more,